The importance of few-nucleon forces in chiral effective field theory: Theoretical arguments

-These estimates suffer from a number of caveats.
-For one, they rely on NDA, which is based on purely perturbative arguments and is known to fail in the nuclear context where LO interactions must be treated nonperturbatively~\cite{vanKolck:2020plz}.
-For example, renormalization of LO one-pion exchange in the NN $^1S_0$ channel requires an interaction with $a=2$, $m=1$, $d=0$, and $p=0$ \cite{Kaplan:1996xu,Beane:2001bc}, which by Eq. \eqref{NDA} would appear only at next-to-NLO (N$^2$LO).
+These estimates suffer from a number of caveats, and we expect the ratio $R_n$ to be quenched in exact calculations.
+For one, they rely on NDA, which is based on purely perturbative arguments and is known to fail in the nuclear context where LO interactions must be treated nonperturbatively~\cite{vanKolck:2020plz,Griehammer2022}.
+For example, renormalization of LO one-pion exchange in the NN $^1S_0$ channel requires a pion-mass dependent interaction with $a=2$, $m=1$, $d=0$, and $p=0$ \cite{Kaplan:1996xu,Beane:2001bc}, which by Eq. \eqref{eq:NDA} would appear only at next-to-NLO (N$^2$LO).
 This interaction is linked by chiral symmetry to a $p=2$ interaction, and when the two pions are attached to two other nucleons it generates an enhanced NNNN force.
-Even with NDA, the leading NNNN forces \cite{Epelbaum:2006eu} are not purely short ranged and are potentially more important than estimates on the basis of its short-range components.
-On the other hand, detailed spin-isospin structure might reduce the appearance of certain higher-body forces, particularly those involving pion exchange.
-Moreover, the critical values of $A$ where few-nucleon forces enter tend to be shifted to higher values as saturation densities are not reached until $A\sim 60$ and the number of interacting nucleons is effectively limited by saturation.
+Even with NDA, the leading NNNN interactions \cite{Epelbaum:2006eu} are not purely short ranged and are potentially more important than estimates on the basis of its short-range components.
+Also, detailed spin-isospin structure might reduce the appearance of certain higher-body interactions as the Pauli principle will block a subset of identical three- and four-nucleon interactions.
+Finally and probably most importantly, for large enough $A$, the enhancement of finite-range interactions is limited by the number of particles within an effective interacting volume.
+This means the growth estimated in Eq. (\ref{NDA}) will be reduced gradually as saturation sets in.
+For example, the ratio between contributions from NNN and NN interactions, as estimated from Eq. (\ref{NDA}), will approach a constant after saturation.
+The ratio is also modified due to the rather complicated finite-range nature of the strong interaction, its spin-isospin dependence, and the long-range Coulomb interaction.